 Staff Psychologist and Clinical Supervisor: Dr. Mari B. Bennett, Licensed Psychologist

-Student Clinician: Nitalie Hicks
+Student Clinician: Natalie Hicks

 Student Clinician: Emily DePetro